Carsmaniac/paintjob-packer/README.md

 # Paintjob Packer
 Paintjob Packer is a lightweight mod making tool for Euro Truck Simulator 2 and American Truck Simulator.
-It allows you to generate simple (airbrush) paintjob mods, with a focus on mods that support multiple vehicles.
+It allows you to generate simple paintjob mods, with a focus on mods that support multiple vehicles.

 ## Functions

 * Support for player-owned trailers, including those from DLCs
 * Support for trucks using the newer accessory-based paintjob system, like the Scania S and MAN TGX Euro 6
+* Support for as many vehicles as you like in a single mod
 * Built-in support for 40 modded trucks, full list [here](https://github.com/Carsmaniac/paintjob-packer/blob/master/library/mod%20links.md)
 * Support for separate paintjobs for each cabin of a truck, in case a single texture doesn't work for all of them
-* Very lightweight - starts quickly, can generate a 50-paintjob mod in under a second

 ## Making a mod